 The Maple Leaf Tartan isn’t the only tartan in Canada.
 Each of the provinces of this beautiful country has their tartan sett, except for Nunavut.
 The colors included in each of the provinces’ tartan sett are symbolic of their locality.

 The Word “plaid” came from the Gaelic term “plaide” which means blanket.

-19. The 90’s saw the rise of popularity of the plaid in pop culture.
+19. Popularity of the plaid in pop culture.

 In the United States, the 1990s era was a fruitful time for fans of the pattern.
 Thanks to the era’s icons, Kurt Cobain of Nirvana and Cher from the chick flick and cult movie, Clueless!